AleksandarLukic96/02180_Board_game_assignment/README.md

 8. The game ends when one of the players empty their side.
 At this point, the oponent get to claim all remaining stones on their side.
 The winner is the player with most stones in their mancala.

 ## **How to play Mancala in terminal:** ##
-1. Download the folder from the git-repository: https://github.com/AleksandarLukic96/02180_Board_game_assignment and save it on the computer.
+1. Download the folder from a zip-file or the git-repository: https://github.com/AleksandarLukic96/02180_Board_game_assignment and save it on the computer.

 2. Open your choice of terminal, ex.
 Command Prompt (cmd.exe) and change directory to where you have saved the folder.
 ```